Got frizz-prone hair? These are the best hair products for humidity, tested and reviewed by us

 Lucy Abbersteen

 Lucy Abbersteen is a freelance beauty editor and one of woman&home's contributing beauty editors.
 With close to a decade of experience in the industry – and with hair as one of her specialisms – she's tested a lot of hair tools and product on her curly hair during her career.
-With hair that's very frizz-prone and susceptible to the effects of humidity, she is very well placed to test and review the best hair products for humidity.
+With hair that's very frizz-prone and susceptible to the effects of humidity, she is very well placed to trial and review the best hair products for humidity.

 Expert advice from